 Good to know: With the varieties of teas and blends available, there’s a tea to suit just about any palate.
 Many teas are also packed with antioxidants, which may help the body protect itself against cell damage and disease.
 Most herbal teas have no caffeine but might offer other benefits.

-A refreshing can of pop can help get you through groggy afternoons with a decent dose of caffeine-a typical cola contains nearly 30mg.
-But take care to read the labels: brands like Diet Pepsi Max pack a whopping 69mg per can.
+A refreshing can of pop can help get you through groggy afternoons with a decent dose of caffeine—a typical cola contains nearly 30mg.
+But take care to read the labels: Brands like Pepsi Zero Sugar pack a whopping 69mg per can.

 Good to know: Try not to drink too much soda.
 The drink can stop diets in their tracks and contribute to health problems.
 Both the sugars and phosphoric acid in soda can cause trouble for otherwise healthy teeth and bones.
 Be careful about mixing soda with alcohol, as well.
 Caffeine can mask alcohol’s intoxicating effect, and sugar can make it easy to drink too much.